-Do you want to know the distinction between the Difference between high level and low level jet condenser?
+Do you want to know Difference between high level and low level jet condenser?

 you are on the correct track at that point.
 Here, you can get a thorough comparison of these two devices.